 Off-campus recital recordings must be submitted to the Butler School Recording Services department before they can be graded.
-Students must share their video recording with firstname.lastname@example.org through a cloud service (Google Drive, UT Box, and Drop Box are all fine).
+Students should share their video recording with:

 Students must also submit their recital program to the Student Programs Office no later than 14 days prior to their recital.
+This should include all pieces from the student's final compiled product to be graded.
 The Student Programs Office will create an official program and send it to the recording studio on the student’s behalf.
 The student will receive a copy of the official program via a PDF file.
 If a student chooses to forgo this process and provide their own concert program, they must still submit it to the Student Programs Office before their recital, since a record of all programs must be reported to BMI and ASCAP.

 The due date of an off-campus recital recording is up to the supervising faculty member.